 Table 1: Examples of attributions in BFO

+Processes as dependent entities

-3.1.2.5 Processes as Dependent EntitiesProcesses themselves stand to the independent continuants which are their participants as qualities stand to the independent continuants which are their bearers.
+Processes themselves stand to the independent continuants which are their participants as qualities stand to the independent continuants which are their bearers.
 Our strategy is to use the instantiation relation between process instances and process universals as basis for an account of how process attributions (veridical process attribution talk) relate to the underlying reality.
 To make an approach along these lines work, however, we will need to find a way to do justice to the fact that the processes with which experimenters have to deal are typically highly complex in nature.
 A running process, for example, might simultaneously make true assertions to the effect that it is not merely an instance of determinable universals such as:

 running process